Chumashan languages: Languages

 Students of the language and community members renamed the language after the name of a major village near which the mission was founded.

 Obispeño was the most divergent Chumashan language.
 The Central Chumash languages include Purisimeño, Ineseño, Barbareño and Ventureño.
 There was a dialect continuum across this area, but the form of the language spoken in the vicinity of each mission was distinct enough to qualify as a different language.

 There is very little documentation of Purisimeño.
 Ineseño, Barbareño and Ventureño each had several dialects, although documentation usually focused on just one.
-Island Chumash had different dialects on Santa Cruz Island and Santa Rosa Island, but all speakers were relocated to the mainland in the early 19th century.
+Island Chumash had different dialects on Santa Cruz Island, San Miguel Island and Santa Rosa Island, but all speakers were relocated to the mainland in the early 19th century.
 John Peabody Harrington conducted fieldwork on all the above Chumashan languages, but obtained the least data on Island Chumash, Purisimeño, and Obispeño.
 There is no linguistic data on Cuyama, though ethnographic data suggests that it was likely Chumash (Interior Chumash).

 There are six or seven Chumashan languages, depending in part on how one interprets the status of the poorly attested Interior Chumash (Cuyama) as a distinct language.